-You can either self-refer or speak to one of your Year Advisers and they can refer on behalf of you.
+You can either self-refer or speak to one of your Year Advisers and they can refer on your behalf.
+We have self referral slips which are located on Ms Weir's Wellbeing Office door.
+You just simply fill out the form and place it under the door.
+Ms Weir will do the rest.

-You can also speak to a trusted staff member such as your Year Adviser or request to see the Student Support Officer, Orhai Barkho at Bossley Park High School via your Year Adviser.
+You can also speak to a trusted staff member such as your Year Adviser or request to see one of the Student Support Officers, Orhai or Angie at Bossley Park High School via the Head Teacher Wellbeing, Ms Weir.
 Getting support after hours...